top of page

 Registration Open Now!

-To sign up please fill out the registration form down below by July 5, 2024 🡣
+To sign up please fill out the registration form down below.

 Picture1.jpg

-Did you know that by integrating the 8 sensory systems through movement has proven to support the brain (improves attention and concentration) and elevate mood!
+Did you know that integrating the eight sensory systems through therapeutic movement can support brain function and positively impact mood?

 Chris Vo Registered Occupational Therapist (AB)